-- The advisor should take the following steps: - o Review the student's file to ensure that all requirements have been met. - Determine whether the committee form has been completed. - Send a memo to committee members about the first committee meeting.
+- The advisor should take the following steps: - o Review the student's file to ensure that all requirements have been met. - o Determine whether the committee form has been completed.

+- Send a memo to committee members about the first committee meeting.
 This is intended as an initial discussion of the conceptual and methodological issues related to dissertation interests.
-The student should distribute a draft proposal outlining core areas, with a preliminary bibliography attached, at least two weeks prior to the meeting. - After the meeting, send a memo to committee members and student summarizing results of the meeting, confirming the questions, and setting the time frame for completion of the written exams. - In consultation with student and committee members, set a date, time, and place for the oral defense of the qualifying exam.
-This should be documented by completing the required form and placing it in the student's file. - Upon successful completion of the qualifying exam, the advisor should notify the Program Assistant, who will file the forms with the Graduate School.
+The student should distribute a draft research proposal and discuss core examination areas with their advisor prior to the meeting.
+Students may send a preliminary bibliography with the proposal at least two weeks prior to the meeting. - Notify the Academic Program Specialist that the first committee meeting is set to request paperwork packet be prepared. - After the meeting, send a memo to committee members and student summarizing results of the meeting, confirming the questions, and setting the time frame for completion of the written exams. - In consultation with student and committee members, set a date, time, and place for the oral defense of the qualifying exam.
+The oral defense should be documented by completing the required form and submitting to the Academic Program Specialist. - Upon successful completion of the qualifying exam, the advisor should notify the Academic Program Specialist, who will file the forms with the Graduate School.
 This step represents advancement to candidacy. - At this point, the student should enroll in internship/research (ANG 7940) for a minimum of four hours.
 If the student needs to enroll in nine hours that semester, it is acceptable to add five hours of dissertation (ANG 7980).
 (Prior to graduation, the student must enroll in a total of four hours of ANG 7940 and at least six hours of ANG 7980).